 We were at the end of our stay in Copenhagen, but our trip wasn’t over yet.
 We had a few days left, and we’d spend them in Zurich.
 On our way out of town, we visited the SAS lounge in the Copenhagen airport.
 I didn’t have time to fully explore it or do a full report, but here are a few photos:

 SAS Lounge in Copenhagen

 Pretty typical of SAS lounges.
 There was a nice food spread as well.
-But what I enjoyed the most was a mock up of the new Business Class seat that is being installed into their fleets.
+But what I enjoyed the most was a mock-up of the new Business Class seat that will be standard in their fleets.
 The staggered seat looks pretty nice!